Increase 3 times your chances of landing an offer Register ×

 3. Achievements

-Man standing on ledge of rock face he has climbed, illustrating the achievements which prove candidates have relevant skills in a consulting resume
+Man on rock ledge he climbed, showcasing achievements that prove relevant skills for a consulting resume.

 Skills are useless if they aren't used.
 Achievements show how you managed to leverage your skills to achieve impact - which is precisely what consulting is about.